-- Process active member's application for ill health grounds under Regulation 34, • LGPS(S) 2018 - Process deferred member's application for ill health grounds under Regulation • 36, LGPS(S) 2018
+Process active member's application for ill health grounds under Regulation 34, LGPS(S) 2018

-- Tell the member about their rights, about how the process works and to keep them informed of progress throughout the process - Obtain all relevant medical information from the member and commission further reports as necessary. - This is to ensure that an IRMP is given access to all available evidence in order to provide a report indicating whether they believe that the member meets the criteria for ill-health retirement; according to the Regulation 34.
+- Process deferred member's application for ill health grounds under Regulation 36, LGPS(S) 2018 (or, for leavers before April 2015, under the relevant earlier regulations) - Tell the member about their rights, about how the process works and to keep them informed of progress throughout the process - Obtain all relevant medical information from the OH provider and the member and commission further GP/consultant reports, as necessary.

+This is to ensure that an IRMP is given access to all available evidence to provide a report indicating whether they believe that the member meets the criteria for ill-health retirement.
+Any concerns about amount of information considered or possible omissions, should be referred back to the IRMP for further consideration or a second opinion.